Leveraging CME Requirements to Improve Palliative Care Delivery

-Note: CAPC’s most recent scan on CME requirements was conducted in 2019.
-Please visit the Federation of State Medical Boards for an up-to-date listing of national CME requirements, including any specific requirements on palliative care, opioids, symptom management, or related topics.
+Note: CAPC’s most recent scan on CME requirements was conducted in 2022.
+Please visit CAPC’s resource “Locating Discipline-Specific Palliative Care CE Requirements by State,” which includes the Federation of State Medical Boards’ up-to-date listing of national CME requirements, as well as aggregators for Nurse and Social Work continuing education requirements.

 - Physician leadership was needed to address these epidemics by delivering care in accordance with evidence-based guidelines; this included assessing for risky behaviors, safely and effectively prescribing, educating patients, and reducing stigma.

 - Most physicians received inadequate training during their initial medical education on how to respond to these topics.

 - The evidence base supporting how to best respond to these crises continued to evolve rapidly after physicians received initial guidance, justifying the need for ongoing training requirements.

 Even with compelling reasons for establishing topic-specific requirements, however, we also observed that there was (and will likely continue to be) churn.
 For instance, only a few states have retained HIV/AIDS-specific requirements to this day.
 And Maryland was the first state to abolish its opioid prescribing CME requirement due to a law that prohibited the Board of Physicians from requiring any specific topics as a condition of license renewal.
 Therefore, while we anticipate that opioid prescribing CME requirements will remain prevalent for several years to come, these might decline as the crisis evolves.